 Thank you for your attention, prayers and public comments.
-(Private email replies to this blog are automatically filtered into the trash bin.)
+(Private email replies to this blog are automatically filtered into the recycle bin.)

 What have we relearned?

-- I can’t always get what I want (The Gerry) but if I try, sometimes, I just might find I get what I need (healing) and later—when God decides—the right man for me (which is not The Gerry, who knew?!—God knew, that’s who).
+- I can’t always get what I want (healthy) but if I try, I just might find I get what I need (right now: no pressure) and later—when God decides—the right man for me.

 Use my own Wingmam process to update my Top 5 Must-have’s so God knows who to send my way when I’m ready.